thomasweng15/E.V.E./README.md

-Jarvis
+HAL-E
 ======

 Description
 -----------

-The beginnings of a Jarvis computer.
+The beginnings of a 'Jarvis' computer.
-Jarvis will receive vocal or textual queries and return relevant web results accompanied by voice.
+HAL-E will receive vocal or textual queries and return relevant web results accompanied by voice.

 Originally based on a similar project by Rob McCann, where the computer would both receive and return audio, with no text.